gdepeute/dae.notes/cust.crisis24.md

   - CAP is GPT-4 system seeded with ONLY their vetted data
   - GPT doesn't give you the source information
   - They will provide sourcing info with their responses
+  - Palantir really good at sucking in the data/data streams, Crisis24 bringing the AI side

 # Crisis24 / Chad Lesch / Call on 6/7/23